 Also, heatmaps don't provide quantitative interaction data, making it hard to convert those blobs on a screen into actionable business data.
 For example, the heat map for your site with 1,000 visitors can look the same as when you have 10,000 visitors — but the volume might have very different implications.

 The key to getting the most value from heatmaps is to combine them with IP-tracking tools like Leadfeeder.
 This provides a fuller picture of who visits your site and exactly what they do when they get there.
+Beyond company-level identification, some tools let you capture email addresses from website visitors for direct outreach.

 Visitor identification methods like Google Analytics and form data are ineffective